yarnpkg/website/en/docs/dependency-types.md

 Dependencies serve many different purposes.
 Some dependencies are needed to build your project, others are needed when your running your program.
-As such there are a number of different types of dependencies that you can have (i.e.
+As such there are a number of different types of dependencies that you can have (e.g.
-`dependencies`, `devDependencies`, or `peerDependencies`).
+`dependencies`, `devDependencies`, and `peerDependencies`).

 Your `package.json` will contain all of these dependencies: